 On January 1, 20X1, DH Corp anticipates that on January 1, 20X2, it will issue $10 million of two-year, fixed-rate debt with the coupon set at the market interest rate at that date.
 Interest will be paid annually on December 31 each year.

-To protect itself from an increase in the benchmark interest rate for the two-year forward period of January 1, 20X2 to December 31, 20X3, during the one-year period from January 1, 20X1 to January 1, 20X2 DH Corp purchases, for a premium of $20,000, an option that gives it the right, but not the obligation, to enter into a two-year, receive-variable (one-year LIBOR), pay-fixed (8%) interest-rate swap (a swaption) as of January 1, 20X2, based on a notional amount of $10 million.
+To protect itself from an increase in the benchmark interest rate for the two-year forward period of January 1, 20X2 to December 31, 20X3, during the one-year period from January 1, 20X1 to January 1, 20X2 DH Corp purchases, for a premium of $20,000, an option that gives it the right, but not the obligation, to enter into a two-year, receive-variable (one-year SOFR), pay-fixed (8%) interest-rate swap (a swaption) as of January 1, 20X2, based on a notional amount of $10 million.
 Fixed interest payments on the swap would be made on an annual basis on December 31 if the option to enter the swap is exercised by DH Corp.

 The interest rate curve is flat.
-The LIBOR swap rate is 8% on January 1, 20X1 and 10% on December 31, 20X1.
+The SOFR swap rate is 8% on January 1, 20X1 and 10% on December 31, 20X1.
 The interest rate change from 8% to 10% occurred on the last day of the year (December 31, 20X1).

 DH Corp designates the swaption as a cash flow hedge of changes in the forecasted interest payments due to benchmark interest rate risk related to the forecasted issuance of fixed-rate debt.
 DH Corp assesses hedge effectiveness based on changes in the option’s intrinsic value and elects to recognize the excluded component (i.e., time value) using an amortization approach.
-Per the guidance in
+Per the guidance in ASC 815-20-25-83A, DH Corp recognizes the amortization of the initial value of the excluded component in earnings over the life of the hedging instrument.
+DH Corp elected to amortize the excluded component on a straight-line basis, but other methods could be acceptable.

 The swaption’s fair value increased in value to $50,000, to $230,000, and to $300,000 at each of the first three respective quarter-ends during 20X1.
 On January 1, 20X2, the swaption is settled with the original counterparty at a fair value of $347,107.
 The swaption is terminated at the debt issuance date, January 1, 20X2, since DH Corp will no longer be exposed to interest rate variability after the pricing date of the fixed-rate debt issuance.